MuLancer/APEuro/country/Britain.md

 # England

+## New Monarchies
+Warfare: War of Roses
+- House of York and the House of Lancaster

+Edward IV with his brother Richard III and Henry VI

 ## Commercializing Agriculture
  - Market-Driven **Estate Agriculture**
  - uneven distribution of land: minority of English and Scottish landowners held most of the land in England, relying on an even smaller number of landless laborers for their workforce. **Increase proletarianization.**
 ## Tudor
 Henry VII

 Henry VIII
    * **Act**: "_Act of Supremacy_", which acknowledged the King of England as the Supreme head of Anglican Church.